Wiktorxd-1/somtomorrow/README.md

 Yeah it's a lot...

+### Other

+- [ ] Add better error handling at login (from Vik)

 ### Auth

-- [ ] Finish auth with school/username/password (with Vik)
+- [x] Finish auth with school/username/password (with Vik)
 - [ ] Add long term login with refresh tokens
-- [ ] Maybe look into using the Somtoday login with a kind of redirect?
+- [ ] Maybe look into using the Somtoday login after all with a kind of redirect?
+- [ ] Add some kind of loading screen when getting the tokens from Vik

 ### Features